sfg-taxonpages/orthoptera/pages/about.md

 ### Editorial policy

 The classification and nomenclature of the database reflect the most recent published information following the rules of the International Code of Zoological Nomenclature (ICZN).
 If a change in classification depends on subjective judgment, and the matter is of sufficient interest that conflicting opinions are likely to be published; then the authors may delay entering the change until a predominant opinion emerges from multiple authors.
 Controversial issues are resolved by the OSF Governance Committee.
 However, each conflicting citation is entered with a note giving the opinion of that author.
+Annual archival copies readily available at [Catalogue of life](https://www.catalogueoflife.org/).

 ### 2. Governance Committee